It's Okay to be Weird: You Just Have to Earn It: "Wandavision" Reactions and Writing Takeaways

 -Clint Barton (Hawkeye), a former mentor, has retired.

 -Steve Rogers (Captain America) is no longer the moral compass and leader of The Avengers.

-And now there are others eager to take her power for their own.
+And now there are others eager to manipulate her power for personal gain.
 Enter Agatha Harkness (Kathryn Hahn).
-And yes, it was Agatha all along!

 Just because our "heroes" are part of the Avengers doesn’t mean they always act like heroes.
-They make mistakes and also struggle, grieve, or occasionally lose their way.
+They make mistakes, struggle, grieve, and occasionally lose their way.

 A Much Darker Universe

 There's also the question of Wandavision's treatment of witchcraft and the occult.

 Marvel Studios had previously tried to limit Wanda's power to her telekinetic abilities and connection to the Mind Stone.
 The MCU, thus far, has focused on Wanda Maximoff, not the Scarlett Witch.

 Now that we've entered a post-Endgame world without Steve Rogers or Tony Stark to keep us on the ground, I fear the gloves are off when it comes to the darker, more mystical dabblings of the MCU.

 We'll know if this is the road Wanda Maximoff goes down when Dr. Strange in the Multiverse of Madness is released next year.